 Schedule an Appointment, Today!

 If you’re facing charges for assault or battery, you require legal protection.
-If you would like to speak with our criminal battery lawyer in New Mexico, make an appointment and get started today by contacting the Law Office of W. Shane Jennings.
-We offer free initial consultations over the phone so you can see where your case can go from here.
+If you would like to speak with our criminal battery lawyer in Texas, make an appointment and get started today by contacting the Law Office of W. Shane Jennings.
+We offer initial consultations over the phone so you can see where your case can go from here.
 Once you schedule an appointment, you’ll be able to better understand your case better.
 W. Shane Jennings will represent you to the best of his abilities.
-With over 2,000 cases handled, you can put your trust in the hands of attorney W. Shane Jennings.
+With offices in Llano, Texas, and with over 2,000 cases handled, you can put your trust in the hands of attorney W. Shane Jennings.